If you suffer from anxiety, you are certainly not alone.

 Anxiety is a common mental health condition that affects millions of people around the world.

-While anxiety is a normal human experience that helps us stay alert in stressful situations and become aware of when we are facing some form of risk, it becomes a problem when it occurs frequently and uncontrollably.
+Whilst our anxiety system being triggered is a normal human experience that helps us stay alert in stressful situations and become aware of potential risks we may face, it becomes a significant problem when it occurs frequently and uncontrollably.

-Anxiety can manifest in different ways, including panic attacks, phobias, social anxiety, and generalized anxiety disorder.
+Anxiety issues can manifest in different ways, including panic attacks, phobias, social anxiety, and generalized anxiety disorder.

 If left untreated, anxiety problems can lead to physical and emotional symptoms, including headaches, muscle tension, digestive problems, insomnia, and depression.